elifesciences/sciencebeam-parser/README.md

-# PyGrobid
+# ScienceBeam Parser

-A python version of GROBID (proof-of-concept).
+ScienceBeam Parser allows you to parse scientific documents.
+Initially is starting as a partial Python variation of GROBID and allows you to re-use some of the models.
+However, it may deviate more in the future.

+## Pre-requisites

-This currently only supports Linux.
+This currently only supports Linux due to the binaries used (`pdfalto`).
+Other plaforms are supported Docker.
+It may also be used on other platforms without Docker, provided matching binaries are configured.

 ## Development